What to do if you forget your password

 - Faculty, Students and Staff Members can contact their account sponsor and have that person verify their identity and request a password reset.
 If you do not know who your sponsor is, the Help Desk can direct you to the appropriate person.
 Please call 412-268-4231.

-- If you are unable to visit the Help Desk, you can FAX a request to the SCS Help Desk at 412-268-7397.
-Please include the following:
+- If you are unable to visit the Help Desk, please call 412-268-4231 and we will schedule a video conference session to perform the password reset.
+Please have the following: